 The working class twin sister of a callous wealthy woman impulsively murders her out of revenge and assumes the identity of the dead woman.
 But impersonating her dead twin is more complicated and risky than she anticipated.

 In a tale that almost redefines sibling rivalry, faded actresses Blanche and 'Baby' Jane Hudson live together.
 Jane was by far the most famous when she performed with their father in vaudeville but as they got older, it was Blanche who became the finer actress, which Jane still resents.
-Blanche is now confined to a wheelchair - Jane ran her over with the car while drunk, even though she has no memory of it - and Jane is firmly in control.
+Blanche is now confined to a wheelchair and Jane is firmly in control.
 As time goes by, Jane exercises greater and greater control over her sister, intercepting her letters and ensuring that few if anyone from the outside has any contact with her.
 As Jane slowly loses her mind, she torments her sister going to ever greater extremes.
 Written by

 76 of 85 people found this review helpful.